Aelysya/ZTeraMax-plugin/README.md

 - Download the latest release
 - Replace the ZTeraMax.psdkplug file located in your `scripts` folder with the one you downloaded
 - Go back to your project's root folder and run the `cmd.bat` executable, a terminal should open up
-- Enter the command `./psdk --util=plugin load` to update the plugin
+- Enter the command `psdk --util=plugin load` to update the plugin

 ### Configuration file update
 In case the configuration file used by the plugin has been updated, follow these steps to avoid overwriting your pre-existing config: